hnaether-c8y/cumulocity-device-enrolment-plugin/README.md

 #### To install the widget plugin on a custom application

-1. Navigate Adminstration > Ecosystem > Applications
+1. Navigate Administration > Ecosystem > Applications
 2. Click application name to view the application details.
 3. Switch to **Plugins** tab, Click **Install plugins**
-4. In the resulting dialog, search for Asset properties 2.0 widget, click **Install**
+4. In the resulting dialog, search for Device enrolment widget, click **Install**

 To know more about extensions, see [Administration> Managing applications > Extensions](https://cumulocity.com/guides/users-guide/administration/#extensions) in _User guide_